 Dr. Gass: There’s no problem in trying them if they’re not harmful, but if you don’t derive help by six weeks or so, abandon them and go on to something else.

 Dr. Kingsberg: I definitely recommend alternative and adjunct therapies such as acupuncture and mind-body approaches; they can only help, and I can’t even figure out how they’d hurt.
-Remember, it’s not a one-size-fits-all solution: find the best approach for you.
+Remember, it’s not a one-size-fits-all solution which is why terpenes and cannabis products should not be ruled out.
+It’s important to find the best approach for you.
+If even one person has found success in one of these alternative therapies, then perhaps it should be looked at in more detail.
 What worked for your friend or sister won’t necessarily work for you.

 The National Center for Alternative and Complementary Health, part of the National Institutes of Health, has valuable information on alternative ways to deal with and ease menopause symptoms.
 Among them are mind and body practices, like yoga, tai chi, qi gong and acupuncture.